karnatisrinivas/karnatisrinivas/README.md

 ### About me

-- 🔭 Currently working as Azure DevOps and Power Platform Enthusiast.
+- 🔭 Currently working as Azure DevOps and Power Platform Associate

 - 🌱 Devops and Cloud Enthusiast ☁️